suislanchez/openDAW/README.md

 and to **resurface the process of making music** by making **high-quality** creation tools accessible to everyone, with a strong focus on **education** and hands-on **learning**.

+**openDAW** is designed with a strong focus on separation of concerns:
+* The studio runs independently of any specific service infrastructure.
+* There is no required login, no vendor lock-in.
+* Users can work immediately in the browser without creating an account.

+**openDAW** will be extendable through third party integrations with cloud storage, educational platforms, commercial services or institutional infrastructure.
+Schools, universities, sample providers or music technology companies will be able to connect their own policies, storage systems and user bases.

+This architecture will support a sustainable and future oriented ecosystem.
+The studio will remain open and accessible, while communities and businesses will be free to build services around it.

+The long term goal is to reach the level of professional desktop DAWs in terms of capability and performance.
+The core values are extendibility, sustainability, independence, openness, and a clear separation of concerns between software and service.

 For more information about our mission and goals, please join our [Discord](https://discord.opendaw.studio), visit our [official website](https://opendaw.org) and test our current [prototype](https://opendaw.studio/).